biyadav/summary/java/ConcurrencyNotes.md

 Provides a way to create and manage threads.
 Key Methods:

+STEPS :
  • public synchronized void start(): Starts the thread.
  • public void run(): Defines the code executed by the thread.
  • public final void join() throws InterruptedException: Waits for a thread to finish execution.

 Example:
 ```